-- Information on expertise required to execute the services of an independent valuer and be party to the NRA's framework agreement - reference projects (for certain period, e.g. past 3 years) - o time (when did the projects occur) - o framework agreement (which framework contract was concluded)
+- information on expertise required to execute the services of an independent valuer and be party to the RA's framework agreement; - reference projects (for a certain period, e.g. last 3 years) - time (when did the projects occur); - o framework agreement (which framework contract was concluded).